Copy Edit

 How does it work?

-I will collaborate with you, correcting mechanical errors and standardizing grammar choices across the manuscript.
-I use track changes in Word to leave comments throughout the manuscript.
+In a copy edit, I will correct mechanical errors and standardizing grammar choices across the manuscript.
+I use track changes in Word to make changes and leave comments throughout the manuscript.
 You will also receive a style sheet recording story details and editing choices.

 In the end, ultimately, you’re the writer.
 This is your story.
 You make the decisions.
 My goal is to collaborate and work alongside you, not tell you what to do.